SzymonRojek/single-price-grid-component/README.md

 ### Building project - relevant conclusions:

 Thanks to this challenge I read about ordered lists, especially in the context of the Safari browser and accessibility.
 When the list-style property is set to none (removing dots) **the VoiceOver** is not announcing unordered lists properly.
-For this reason, I've added **ARIA roles** list and listitem to restore the semantics, which helps to identify a list of items and return list in the VoiceOver.
+For this reason, I can add **ARIA roles** list and listitem to restore the semantics, which helps to identify a list of items and return list in the VoiceOver.
+Here a problem arises because the validator throws a Warning: The list role is unnecessary for element ul/li.
+Definitely it is an intresting subject and I will find the best solution.

 ## Setup